imrehorvath/CS61A/Logo/README.md

 ?
 ```

-To quit the Logo interpreter and get back to stklos REPL, use the command `bye`
+To quit the Logo interpreter and get back to the stklos REPL, use the command `bye`

 ```
 ? bye